One match stood between Praggnanandhaa and the World Chess Championship final.

 What Comes Next

 The Candidates Tournament is where the biggest statement gets made.
-A win in Larnaca puts Praggnanandhaa in the World Chess Championship match against Gukesh, his longtime training partner and rival.
+A win in Paphos puts Praggnanandhaa in the World Chess Championship match against Gukesh, his longtime training partner and rival.
 That match would be the most significant India-versus-India contest in world chess history.

 Praggnanandhaa is 20 years old.
 His peak rating of approximately 2785 is ahead of where his current 2741 stands after a difficult Tata Steel 2026.
 Over his career, the trajectory has been upward: GM at 12, World Cup finalist at 17, back-to-back Tata Steel titles at 18 and 19.
 The question is not whether he belongs at the Candidates.
 The question is whether March and April 2026 is when he closes the gap with the player who beat him to the World Championship.